Spin wave Hamiltonian and anomalous scattering in NiPS$_3$: Linear spin wave fits

 \section{Linear spin wave fits}

-In fitting the dispersions using linear spin wave theory, we extracted the mode energies at 267 unique $Q$ points, which are listed in full in the supplemental information \cite{SuppMat}.
+In fitting the dispersions using linear spin wave theory, we extracted the mode energies at 267 unique $Q$ points, which are plotted in the supplemental information \cite{SuppMat}.
 The reduced $\chi^2$ of the $Q=0$ modes and the finite $Q$ spin wave modes were calculated separately and added, so that the number of points does not give undue weight to the neutron spectra.

 We estimated uncertainty for the fitted exchange parameters by mapping out the reduced $\chi^2$ contour for one standard deviation uncertainty \cite{NumericalRecipes}.
 Following the method in Ref. \cite{Scheie_2022_GadoliniumPRB}, we fixed each parameter to a value slightly above or below its best fit value and varied the other parameters until an optimum fit was achieved.
 If this new best fit $\chi^2$ is within $\Delta \chi^2 = 1$ of the optimum $\chi^2$, we keep it as a valid solution and take another step away from the optimum.
 This is repeated until the best fit values are greater than $\Delta \chi^2 = 1$, and are no longer within one standard deviation uncertainty of the optimum.
 Plots of valid solutions are shown in Fig. \ref{fig:uncertainty}.
 In this way, the extrema of the $\chi^2$ contour is mapped out along every fitted variable, and the extent is taken to be a measure of statistical uncertainty.